-Medical Billing and Coding program is offered at the Glendale and Mesa campuses. retrieve and communicate information for

-the support of operations, management

-and decision-making within an

-enterprise.
-The specialist is qualified to

-work in a variety of health care settings,

-governmental agencies and managed

-care organizations.
-As computerization of

-information increases, specialists are vital

-to medical coding, computerized billing

-and patient care data analysis.
+Medical Billing and Coding program is offered at the Glendale and Mesa campuses. the support of operations, management and decision-making within an enterprise.
+The specialist is qualified to work in a variety of health care settings, governmental agencies and managed care organizations.
+As computerization of information increases, specialists are vital to medical coding, computerized billing and patient care data analysis.